onewaykaranja/py_menu/README.md

-A simple CLI menu in python
+A simple froyo CLI menu in python